xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_configurations_for_intel_gpu.rst

 Linux
 ~~~~~

-Once you have your OpenVINO installed, follow the steps to be able to work on GPU:
+If you have installed OpenVINO Runtime via the installer, APT, or YUM, follow these steps to work with GPU:

 #.
 Go to the install_dependencies directory: